10 farms for strawberry picking near Toronto

 Make your way to Oshawa is discover sprawling farm market.
 Similar to other farms this year, PYO strawberries will not be done by weight.
 It will be done by container.
 Payment will be made before entering the field.
 Everything is final sale, no refunds.

 Located just over an hour north of Toronto is where you'll discover this Alliston farm.
-Here you'll need to book your strawberry picking outing in advance.
-Picking is offered in 1L and 3L options and you can purchase as many as you would like.
+Here you'll need to book your strawberry picking outing in advance and pay an admission fee of $3.50.
+Picking will be charged by the litre, before entering the field.

 Join the conversation Load comments